nichross/Residential-Solar-Cost-Modeling/README.md

 # Residential-Solar-Cost-Modeling
-This code creates a python model for the effect of residential solar installation on energy grid prices
+This code creates a python model for the effect of residential solar installation on energy grid prices <br /><br /><br /><br />

-The model includes a House class object that takes as parameters information about geographic location and solar adoption.
+The model includes a House class object that takes as parameters information about geographic location and solar adoption.<br />
-The class contains eight private functions:
+The class contains eight private functions:<br /><br /><br />

 The get_station function returns the TMY station for the house's city